jdtsmith/abridge-diff/README.md

 # abridge-diff
-A simple Emacs package for _abridging_ refined diff hunks (for example in [magit](https://github.com/magit/magit)) .
-Adds post-processing to `diff-refine-hunk` (which itself uses `smerge-refine-regions`).
+A simple Emacs package for _abridging_ refined diff hunks (for example in [magit](https://github.com/magit/magit)).
 Useful for line-based diffs of files with very long lines, as in LaTeX files or text files with full paragraphs per line (often using `visual-line-mode`).

 Simplest to illustrate with a pair of pictures:
 ### Before